DRESS CODE (Rock Hill School District Policy JICA)

 - All students must wear shoes.
 All shoes, including sandals, must have a back or strap that secures the heel of the foot.
 Shoes must be tied or buckled as they are designed.
 If the shoe itself is not equipped with a back as originally sold or purchased, then the shoe is not proper footwear and the student is out of dress code.
 For safety reasons, students will not be allowed to wear shower shoes, bedroom shoes, slides, or flip-flops.

 - Clothing should be worn as the manufacturer intended and in a manner that does not cause a distraction or disruption to the normal operation of class or school.
-Clothing should be worn with appropriate undergarments that should remain not visible.
+Clothing should be worn with appropriate undergarments that should not be visible.
 All clothing must be size appropriate.
 Form-fitting, provocative (thin straps, tube tops, low necklines, strapless, too tight, too short, muscle shirts, revealing clothing, tank tops, see-through clothing) and ripped/cut/torn clothing should not be worn at any time at school.
 No skin should be visible between the pant and shirt at any time.
 Offensive/suggestive writing, pictures, and patches on clothing/jewelry are also prohibited.
 This includes advertising for alcohol/tobacco products or promotion of violence.

 - All long jewelry (that extends beyond the collar) must be tucked in regardless of the style.
 Jewelry with spikes is not permitted.
 This includes chokers, wristbands, dog leashes, chains, etc. Items that could be used as a weapon may not be worn or brought to school.